quickwit-oss/quickwit/docs/log-management/send-logs/using-fluentbit.md

 ---
-title: Send logs from Fluentbit
+title: Send logs using Fluentbit
+sidebar_label: Using Fluentbit
 description: A simple tutorial to send logs from Fluentbit to Quickwit in a few minutes.
 icon_url: /img/tutorials/fluentbit-logo.png
 tags: [logs, ingestion]
-sidebar_position: 2
+sidebar_position: 4
 ---

 import Tabs from '@theme/Tabs';